vllm-project/vllm/docs/source/models/structured_outputs.rst

     This can improve the results notably in most cases.

-Finally we have the ``guided_grammar``, which probably is the most difficult one to use but it´s really powerfull, as it allows us to define complete languages like SQL queries.
+Finally we have the ``guided_grammar``, which probably is the most difficult one to use but it´s really powerful, as it allows us to define complete languages like SQL queries.
 It works by using a context free EBNF grammar, which for example we can use to define a specific format of simplified SQL queries, like in the example below:

 .. code-block:: python